 Family trees for the MacNeils of Balevullin, and the MacCallums (of Tiree) who captained ships during WWII

 Family trees of the MacNeils of Balevulin and the MacCallums (of Tiree).
 Donald Archie MacCallum was captain of “SS Designer”, and Donald MacCallum was captain of the “Baron Inchcape” (internet photo included).
 Also internet photo of the ship “Huntsman” and a list of the fate of ships of the Harrison Line, with other internet pages about the Harrison Line Shipping Co.

 Copy of letter containing information about Captain Donald Archibald MacCallum of Tiree, ca 2005

 Photocopy of a letter from “George” to Donald MacLeod about a convoy of Navy vessels torpedoed during World War II.
-Includes information on Captain Donald Archibald MacCallum of Tiree, whose ship “Designer” was sunk on 9 July 1941, was taken prisoner but died when the U boat he was in was sunk on 13 Jan 1943.
-George survived his ship “Auditor” being torpedoed on 4 July 1941.
-Paragraph on faulty rescue strategy imposed by Admiralty.
+Includes information on Captain Donald Archibald MacCallum of Tiree, was lost when his ship “Designer” was sunk on 9 June 1941.